LuiseQuoss/ebvcube/.github/CONTRIBUTING.md

 *  We recommend that you create a Git branch for each pull request (PR).
 *  Look at the GitHub Actions build status before and after making changes.
 The `README` should contain badges for any continuous integration services used by the package.
-*  We require the `tidyverse` [style guide](http://style.tidyverse.org).
-You can use the [`styler`](https://CRAN.R-project.org/package=styler) package to apply these styles, but please don't restyle code that has nothing to do with your PR.
 *  We use [`roxygen2`](https://cran.r-project.org/package=roxygen2).
 *  We use [`testthat`](https://cran.r-project.org/package=testthat).
 Contributions with test cases included are easier to accept.